pikaypi/Horiseon-Homepage/README.md

 * Creating a concise descriptive title
 * Cloning, creating, and pushing to Git repositories

+## Where to Find It
+The deployed website can be found [here](https://pikaypi.github.io/Horiseon-Homepage/).

 ## What It Looks Like
 ![A screenshot of the fully functional web page.](./assets/images/horiseon-homepage-screenshot.png)